Discretization of the Burgers' equation as a port-Hamiltonian system: Viscous model

 \begin{proof} The proof follows the same integration-by-parts arguments as Theorem~\ref{th:Dirac}.
 The additional distributed and boundary port variables generate boundary terms that cancel exactly by construction through the definitions of $G^\nu$ and $K^\nu$, yielding maximal isotropy of $\mathcal{D}^\nu$. \end{proof}

-\begin{remark} Contrary to the Dirac structure $\mathcal{D}$ of Theorem~\ref{th:Dirac}, and according to the beginning of the section, the Dirac structure $\mathcal{D}^\nu$ defined by~\eqref{eq:Dirac-structure-viscous} does encode the power balance satisfied by the Hamiltonian, including the dissipative phenomena of a shock at the vanishing-viscosity limit. \end{remark}
+\begin{remark} Contrary to the Dirac structure $\mathcal{D}$ of Theorem~\ref{th:Dirac}, $\mathcal{D}^\nu$ defined by~\eqref{eq:Dirac-structure-viscous} does encode the power balance satisfied by the Hamiltonian, including the dissipative phenomena of a shock at the vanishing-viscosity limit. \end{remark}